manuelaguadomtz/pyeer/README.rst

 PyEER
 =====

 **PyEER** is a python package for biometric systems performance evaluation.
-Includes ROC, DET, FNMR and FMR curves plotting, scores distribution plotting, EER and operating points estimation.
+Includes ROC, DET, FNMR, FMR and CMC curves plotting, scores distribution plotting, EER and operating points estimation.
 It can be also used to evaluate binary classification systems.

-The program provided within this package receive two files holding genuine match scores and impostor match scores [1].
+Two programs are provided within this package:

+**geteerinf:** Receive two files holding genuine match scores and impostor match scores [1].
 Genuine match scores are obtained by matching feature sets of the same class (same person), while impostor matching scores are obtained by matching feature sets of different classes (different persons).
 Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system.
 EER values are reported as specified in [2]

+**getcmcinf:** Receive two files holding match scores and genuine query-template pairs [1].
+This program is provided to evaluate biometrics systems in identification scenarios.
+Using the scores provided, CMC curves and rank values for each algorithm are reported.

 Utilities provided within this package can also be used to develop other scripts by importing the module **pyeer**.